Cecilia Ivimy

 Public

-• Government policy on recovery of benefits overpayments; acting for the Secretary of State for Work and Pensions
+• The lawfulness of Government policy on recovery of benefits overpayments; acting for the Secretary of State for Work and Pensions

-• The Office for National Statistics approach to the question “what is your sex” on the 2021 Census; acting for the ONS
+• The lawfulness of guidance issued by the Office for National Statistics on answering the question “what is your sex” in the Census; acting for the ONS

-• Quarantine restrictions for travellers arriving in the UK brought by commercial airlines; acting for the Secretary of State for Health
+• Whether COVID isolation requirements for travellers arriving in the UK were irrational, disproportionate, or breached Convention rights; acting for the Secretary of State for Health and Transport

-• Public sector “Exit Payment” regulations and their effect on the Local Government Pension Scheme; acting for the claimants including a public sector union
+• The lawfulness of public sector “Exit Payment” regulations and their effect on the Local Government Pension Scheme; acting for the claimants including a public sector union

-In the first part of her career (she was non-practising between 2010 and 2020) Cecilia appeared in multiple leading public law appeals, including eight appeals before the House of Lords.
-Subjects included:
+In the first part of her career (Cecilia was non-practising between 2010 and 2020) Cecilia appeared in multiple leading public law appeals, including eight appeals before the House of Lords.
+Subjects included

 Public International Law